 There are a number of environmental risks and potential adverse impacts associated with oil and gas extraction.
 The most notable of these being the risk of oil spill, noise from exploration (e.g. seismic survey) and production, historical oil based cutting piles, and inputs of exploration and production chemicals.
-Dependent on the location, manner of installation and size of pipeline there are potential impacts from pipeline installation on seabed and coastal habitats.
+The impacts of pipeline installations on seabed and coastal habitats will depend on location, size and the manner of installation.
 However, these impacts are generally localised, minor and short term relating to noise and disturbance impacts.
 A developer will be required to include a detailed monitoring programme and an acceptable Emergency Response Plan due to the risk of accidental spills on wildlife.
-Sites within 12nm of the coast have little or no time to contain spills before they reach the shore.
+Sites within 12 nautical miles of the coast have little or no time to contain spills before they reach the shore.